2022–23 Tottenham Hotspur F.C. season

-The 2022–23 season is Tottenham Hotspur's 45th successive season in the top flight of the English football league system, 31st season in the Premier League and 117th season in existence.
-In addition to the domestic league, they are participating in this season's FA Cup, EFL Cup and UEFA Champions League.
+The 2022–23 season was Tottenham Hotspur's 31st season in the Premier League, 45th consecutive season in the top flight of the English football league system and 141st season in existence.
+In addition to the domestic league, they participated in the season's FA Cup, EFL Cup and UEFA Champions League, having finished fourth in the 2021–22 Premier League.